JoelineAlves/Travel_Island/README.md

     - **Header**

-      - Clicking on the main logo will bring the customer back to the landing page.
+      - Clicking on the main logo will bring the user back to the Home page.

     - **Navigation Bar**

-      - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+      - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the user.

-      - Clicking on the navigation bar's links will bring the customer to the specified page.
+      - Clicking on the navigation bar's links will bring the users to the specified page.

     - **Footer**

       - Clicking on the social media links will open the specific website on a new tab.

+      - Clicking on the links of the pages will bring the users to the specified page.

   - Treatments Page